 Looking after older people in Bournemouth

 However with Bournemouth's growing population and people living longer the latest projections (Mid-2014 based sub-national population projections) suggest there will still be a significant growth in the elderly population.
-Between 2014 and 2039 it is predicted that the 65-84 year old population will grow by 15,200 to 43,500, an increase of nearly 54%.
-The over 85 year old population is predicted to increase by 5,800 to 12,000 in 2039, almost double the population in 2014 (95% increase).
+Between 2014 and 2039 it's predicted that the 65-84 year old population will grow by 15,200 to 43,500, an increase of nearly 54%.
+The over 85 year old population is predicted to increase by 5,800 to 12,000 in 2039.
+Almost double the population in 2014 (95% increase).

-The growth in the population is not due to migration of over 65s moving from elsewhere in the UK to Bournemouth.
-Over the last few years nearly as many over 65s move away from Bournemouth as move to the area (in 2014/15 the net numbers of over 65s moving to Bournemouth was around 200).
+The population growth is not due to migration of over 65s moving from elsewhere in the UK to Bournemouth.
+Over the last few years nearly as many over 65s move away from Bournemouth as move to the area.

 Poverty and health